aditya841/ITCH5.0/Readme.txt

 1. main.py: Python program to parse through data

+**Requires the Nasdaq ITCH files to run.
-** XlsxWriter library is needed for running this program ** I have used Python 2.7.6 for running this program
+** XlsxWriter, Pickle library is needed for running this program ** I have used Python 2.7.6 for running this program

 Explanation: